-- 1) The amounts reported in the "Option Awards" column reflects the aggregate grant date fair value of stock options awarded during the year 2018, computed in accordance with the provisions of ASC, Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
+- (1) The amounts reported in the "Stock Awards" column reflects the aggregate grant date fair value of the restricted stock units awarded in 2019, computed in accordance with the provisions of ASC, Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
+These amounts reflect the accounting cost for the stock awards and do not correspond to the actual economic value that may be received by the named executive officer upon the vesting or settlement of the restricted stock units.
+See Note 2 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards. - (2) The amounts reported in the "Option Awards" column reflects the aggregate grant date fair value of stock options awarded during the applicable year, computed in accordance with the provisions of ASC, Topic 718 disregarding the effect of estimated forfeitures related to service-based vesting.
 These amounts reflect the accounting cost for the stock options and do not correspond to the actual economic value that may be received by the named executive officer upon exercise of the stock options.
-See Note 2 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards. - (2) Each of our named executive officers is eligible to earn cash incentive compensation based upon performance and the achievement of clinical and developmental objectives. - (3) Amounts reported for 2018 reflect the Company's matching contributions to our 401(k) plan. - (4) Mr. Schor has served as a director and as our President and Chief Executive Officer since July 2016, but did not become an employee of our company until April 4, 2017.
-Mr. Schor did not earn any compensation for his services until he commenced his employment relationship with us on April 4, 2017.
-Effective upon the closing of our IPO, Mr. Schor's annualized base salary was increased from \$361,000 to \$450,000. - (5) Amounts include annual performance-based bonuses earned by Mr. Schor, Dr. Mannick, and Ms. Manning of \$225,000, \$144,000, and \$39,699, respectively, for 2018.
-Ms. Manning's bonus was prorated to reflect her September 2018 start date and partial year of service. - (6) Amounts include annual performance-based bonuses earned by Mr. Schor and Dr. Mannick of \$173,280 and \$133,665, respectively, for 2017.
-In addition, the amount for Mr. Schor and Dr. Mannick represent bonuses of \$36,000 and \$30,000, respectively, paid upon achievement of certain milestones in 2017 as provided in their respective employment agreements and as further described below. - (7) Dr. Mannick has served as our Chief Medical Officer since July 2016, but did not become an employee of our company until April 4, 2017.
-Dr. Mannick did not earn any compensation for her services until she commenced her employment relationship with us on April 4, 2017.
-Effective upon the closing of our IPO, Dr. Mannick's annualized base salary was increased from \$318,250 to \$360,000. - (8) Ms. Manning commenced her employment with us in September 2018.
-Her annualized base salary for fiscal year 2018 was \$345,000.
+See Note 2 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K regarding certain assumptions underlying the valuation of equity awards. - (3) Each of our named executive officers is eligible to earn cash incentive compensation based upon performance and the achievement of clinical and developmental objectives. - (4) Amounts reported for 2019 reflect the Company's matching contributions to our 401(k) plan. - (5) Amounts include annual performance-based bonuses earned by Mr. Schor, Dr. Mannick, and Dr. Klickstein of \$189,150, \$121,680 and \$77,675, respectively, for 2019.
+Dr. Klickstein's bonus was prorated to reflect his May 2019 start date and partial year of service. - (6) Amounts include annual performance-based bonuses earned by Mr. Schor and Dr. Mannick of \$225,000 and \$144,000, respectively, for 2018. - (7) Dr. Klickstein commenced his employment with us in May 2019.
+His annualized base salary for fiscal year 2019 was \$390,000.